Uman: Jewish cemetery

-The Jewish cemetery in Uman served as the burial site for local Jews, including victims of the 1768 Haidamak uprising, as well as Rebbe Nachman of Breslov, a prominent Hasidic leader and founder of the Breslov Hasidic movement.
+The Jewish cemetery in Uman served as the burial site for local Jews, including victims of the 1768 Haidamak uprising and Rebbe Nachman of Breslov, a prominent Hasidic leader and founder of the Breslov Hasidic dynasty.
 The cemetery was destroyed by Nazi forces during World War II, and much of the site was later redeveloped into residential and urban infrastructure during the Soviet era.
 Despite extensive construction in the area, the grave of Rebbe Nachman of Breslov was preserved by members of the Breslov Hasidic community, particularly through efforts led by Reb Michel Dorfman, who organized discreet visits and obtained Soviet assurances to protect the site during development.

 Following the collapse of the Soviet Union, unauthorized construction continued on the former cemetery grounds, including residential and commercial developments, often without full archaeological or religious consideration.
 Efforts to halt further construction and to mark or preserve the cemetery have faced legal and political challenges.
 In 1994, a presidential decree designated the area surrounding Rebbe Nachman’s grave as a Historical and Cultural Center, prohibiting new construction.
 This designation was reaffirmed in 1995 by the Cherkasy Regional Council, which recognized the cemetery as a cultural monument.
 Despite these protections, illegal construction has continued since the 1990s.
 In 2024, the Uman City Council adopted a plan that significantly reduced the protected zone, raising concerns over the site’s vulnerability to further encroachment.

 International Jewish organizations and other advocacy groups have called for preservation and partial restoration of the site, but enforcement has been inconsistent, and some new buildings remain atop known burial areas.
 The United States government has also expressed concern.
-The United States Commission for the Preservation of America’s Heritage Abroad, a federal agency responsible for protecting cultural sites related to the heritage of U.S. citizens, has approved a project to erect a monument on the cemetery grounds to help protect it from further desecration.
+The U.S. Commission for the Preservation of America's Heritage Abroad, a federal agency responsible for protecting cultural sites related to the heritage of U.S. citizens, has approved a project to erect a monument on the cemetery grounds to help protect it from further desecration.
 The Historical and Cultural Center of Uman, established in 2022 with the participation of Hasidic community members and heritage experts, also works to preserve the site and promote awareness of its historical significance.